code-423n4/2022-06-notional-coop/README.md

 - [ ] Optional: pre-record a high-level overview of your protocol (not just specific smart contract functions).
 This saves wardens a lot of time wading through documentation.
 - [ ] Delete this checklist and all text above the line below when you're ready.

-## O

-# Notional x Index Coop FIXED ETF

-This is a combined audit with code contributed by both Notional Finance and Index Coop.

-Notional Wrapped fCash is a compatibility layer for ERC20 tokens and fCash.
-See details in `notional-wrapped-fcash/README.md`.
-A link to the repo is here: https://github.com/notional-finance/wrapped-fcash

 ---